 |Year to Date

 |1 Year Volatility

-* Returns reflect model performance from the Inception Date to the present.
+* Returns reflect unfunded model performance from the Inception Date to the present.
 Note that the data sources for determining the composition of the folio changed on 11/30/2018, which resulted in changes to the composition of the folio, and that performance after this date may differ from the performance using the prior data source.
 Your returns may deviate significantly from the values displayed here, due to many factors, including how long after a strategy has been updated that you place orders to update your holdings.
 No membership or trading fees (other than the indirect cost of the bid-ask spread applicable whenever a transaction is conducted) are included in reported performance.

 Note: Tickers and weights for RTG Folios are only available when logged in.

 If the characteristics of the Folio have changed substantially, the securities included may change.
 Also, corporate actions, such as a merger, or other events may cause changes to the securities held at any time.
-Your returns may deviate significantly from the values displayed here, due to many factors, including how long after a Folio has been updated that you place orders to update your holdings.
+Your returns may deviate significantly from the values displayed here, due to many factors, including how long after a folio has been updated that you place orders to update your holdings.
 RTGs are updated using market data from multiple sources including Zacks Investment Research ( www.zacks.com ), International Data Corporation (IDC) ( www.idc.com ), and other suppliers.